gcc-robotics/prometheus/serial-communication.md

 * jointNumber
   Integer between 0 and 4
 * PGain
-  Float between 0.0 and 5.0
+  Float between 0.0 and 5.0 and must always be 2 digits after the decimal place
 * IGain
-  Float between 0.0 and 5.0
+  Float between 0.0 and 5.0 and must always be 2 digits after the decimal place
 * DGain
-  Float between 0.0 and 5.0
+  Float between 0.0 and 5.0 and must always be 2 digits after the decimal place

 #### Response